milmoul/Derek-Back/README.md

         pip3 install spacy
         python3 -m spacy download fr_core_news_sm

+    *If the command install spacy returns an error because of gcc then run the command:*

+        xcode-select --install

     c.
 Launch the server

     First install the dependencies
-    In the console in the app folder run:
+    In the same console in the app folder run:

         npm install